JW-Rami/documentation-scrapper-for-GPT-Builder/README.md

 ##### Second Step:

-- Run `python scrap.py` for getting all the route from the url you want.
+- Run `python scrap.py` in the terminal for getting all the route from the url you want.
 It will create a folder txt with all the links route